aws-samples/amazon-cloudfront-log-analysis/lab2-elk-cloudfront-log-analysis/README.md

 You have successfully this Lab.
 Please proceed with the clean up of this lab to make sure running resources do not incur unnecessary billing.

 ## Clean up
-1. Delete the S3 buckets created in this lab.
+1. Delete the S3 buckets created in this lab in Step: [**Verify CloudFront Access Logs**](https://github.com/aws-samples/amazon-cloudfront-log-analysis/tree/master/lab2-elk-cloudfront-log-analysis#verify-cloudfront--access-logs-in-s3-bucket)

 2. Go to CloudFormation console : http://console.aws.amazon.com/cloudformation/